cilium/cilium/Documentation/cmdref/cilium-agent.md

       --identity-change-grace-period duration                   Time to wait before using new identity on endpoint identity change (default 5s)
       --identity-restore-grace-period duration                  Time to wait before releasing unused restored CIDR identities during agent restart (default 10m0s)
       --install-egress-gateway-routes                           Install egress gateway IP rules and routes in order to properly steer egress gateway traffic to the correct ENI interface
-      --install-iptables-rules                                  Install base iptables rules for cilium to mainly interact with kube-proxy (and masquerading) (default true)
       --install-no-conntrack-iptables-rules                     Install Iptables rules to skip netfilter connection tracking on all pod traffic.
 This option is only effective when Cilium is running in direct routing and full KPR mode.
 Moreover, this option cannot be enabled when Cilium is running in a managed Kubernetes environment or in a chained CNI setup.
       --ip-allocation-timeout duration                          Time after which an incomplete CIDR allocation is considered failed (default 2m0s)
       --ip-masq-agent-config-path string                        ip-masq-agent configuration file path (default "/etc/config/ip-masq-agent")